PredictiveEcology/quickPlot/cran-comments.md

-## resubmission
+## Updated release

-This is a minor update to our package.
+This is a minor update to our package to fix a plotting bug.

 ## Test environments